Installation instructions

 Tip

-Installation via conda is recommended for the vast majority of users.
+Installation via conda, in particular miniforge, is recommended for the vast majority of users.
 If in doubt, try this method first!

 The simplest way to install graph-tool is using the Conda package manager for both GNU/Linux and MacOS, via conda-forge.
 The packages are binary, so no compilation is necessary.